Set up Payment Screening

 How Payment Screening fits into a workflow

-In RiskOS™, workflows are built by connecting reusable components.
-Payment Screening is delivered as a preconfigured use-case workflow composed of enrichments, conditions, and decisions.
+In RiskOS™, you build workflows by connecting reusable components.
+Payment Screening is a preconfigured use-case workflow composed of enrichments, conditions, and decisions.

 Once triggered, the workflow screens all relevant entities and transaction attributes in a single API call and returns a unified decision outcome.